 Social media remains a valuable communication avenue.

-When it comes to small businesses, or any business really, it’s better to have more than too few methods for communicating with your customer base.
-Mailing addresses, phone calls, email, and contact forms on websites are all helpful, but if the customer has a quick question to ask or wants to share the good news about their order arriving earlier than anticipated they tend to do this through platforms like Twitter and Instagram.
-The real-time advantages to social platforms allows your business to engage with your customers in a timely manner.
+When it comes to small businesses, or any business really, it’s better to have too many than too few methods for communicating with your customer base.
+Mailing addresses, phone calls, email and contact forms on websites are all helpful, but if the customer has a quick question to ask or wants to share the good news about their order arriving earlier than anticipated, they tend to do this through platforms like Twitter and Instagram.
+The real-time advantages of social platforms allow your business to engage with your customers promptly.
 You don’t have to be on every platform, but it’s helpful to have a few active accounts where you know your customers can be found.

 Who are your customers?
-If you don’t know, social platforms like Facebook and Instagram can be of great service in helping you aggregate data and define your target market.
-This isn’t exactly ‘new’ news to any small business already doing so, but those that think they can skip out may actually be missing out on potential leads and an audience interested in investing in your products and services.
+If you don’t know, social platforms like Facebook and Instagram can help you aggregate data and define your target market.
+This isn’t exactly news to any small business already doing that, but those that think they can skip social media may be missing out on potential leads and an audience interested in investing in its products and services.

-While a small business shouldn’t copy every move that their competition makes, they should at least be mindful of where their competitors are at and what they’re up to.
-If your competition is actively engaging through social with its customers, they have the advantage of being able to boast about that presence.
+While a small business shouldn’t copy every move that their competition makes, they should be mindful of where their competitors are at and what they’re up to.
+If your competition actively engages its customers through social media, they have the advantage of being able to boast about that presence.